Issue 1: January 17, 2020

 Anyway, I thought about it some and had a change of heart.
 Now I like the idea.
 As a DM I really enjoy world building to the point where I make up stuff that the players never learn about and I know they never will when I make it up.
 I also enjoy at least some of the players having ties to the world outside of just “the party.”
 I’ve found that there are some players, who I cherish as kindred spirits, who also enjoy a similar style of play.
 For the ones that don’t, I have learned over the years not to force things.
 Enforcing your play style and preferences on people is bad enough when players do it, but worse still when the perpetrator is the DM.

-So what I’m going to do is provide in-game benefits for belonging to certain groups.
-If you don’t want the benefits, you can happily ignore the group.
-The benefits aren’t so great that your character is completely gimped if he doesn’t have them, though he may be inconvenienced.
-That’s cool.
-Some people will probably sort of go along halfheartedly with my nonsense to get the benefits while others will find they can tolerate (or even acquire a taste for) a bit more of the kind of thing that keeps my DMing energy levels high.
+So what I’m going to do is provide some small in-game benefits for those belonging to certain groups.
+If you don’t want the benefits, you can happily ignore the group and they aren’t so great that your character will be behind if he doesn’t have them.
+Some people will probably sort of go along halfheartedly with my nonsense to get the buffs while others will find they can tolerate (or even acquire a taste for) a bit more of the kind of thing that keeps my DMing energy levels high.

 Dragon Egg Special Arbor Service (SAS) within the Militia

 Skill Proficiencies: Perception, Survival.
-If you gain these skills from another class, you may substitute one or two other skills.
+If you gain these skills from another class, you may substitute one or two other skills that make sense in the context of the Militia.
 Athletics, Animal Handling, and Nature are common ones.
-If you want something else, make a reasonable justification/case of why your character might have that skill and I’ll say yes.
+If you want something else, I’ll probably say yes.

-Tool Proficiencies: Rudimentary to basic knowledge of Dragon Egg legal code.
-General proficiency with riding and use of canoes and small rowboats.
+Tool Proficiencies: Rudimentary to basic knowledge of the Dragon Egg legal code.
+General proficiency with riding horses and the use of canoes and small rowboats.